thatcherfreeman/utility-dctls/README.md

 **Ungroup RGB**: When checked, if Randomize is also checked, then this will randomize a contrast curve for each of the RGB channels.

+## Random Linear Contrast
+Expects a linear image, applies linear contrast to each channel via gamma, preserving mid gray, but you can use a random number generator so you can try a lot of different curves in only moments.

+### DCTL Parameters
+**Global Contrast**: Initial gamma applied to all channels.

+**Red/Green/Blue Contrast**: Gamma added to Global gamma for the corresponding channel.

+**Random Interval**: Maximum amount that a randomly selected gamma can deviate from a per-channel gamma or the global gamma

+**Random Seed**: User selected seed for the random number generator.

+**Mid Gray**: Linear value of mid gray.

+**Use Random**: Choose whether to not use the random number generator, to randomly generate a split tone (randomness is applied only to the per-channel contrasts), to randomly augment the Global Contrast, or both.

 ## Read Noise DCTL
 Simulates electronic noise from your camera or film stock.
 Given a linear signal, we compute $x + N(\mu, \sigma^2)$, IE adding a noise with a fixed mean and variance to the input signal.